octo-technology/OpenTezos/docs/michelson/tutorial.md

 #### Timestamp

-The Michelson language supports `timestamp` type.
-Like in most languages a timestamp represents a numbers of seconds passed since the beginning of year 1970.
+The Michelson language supports the `timestamp` type.
+Like in most languages, a timestamp represents a number of seconds passed since the beginning of year 1970.
-Timestamps can be used in smart contract to authorize actions on a certain period of time.
+Timestamps can be used in a smart contract to authorize actions on a certain period of time.

 Timestamps can be obtained by the `NOW` operation, or retrieved from script parameters or globals.